 Distiller | Stetten, Aargau, Switzerland

-Lorenz’ grandfather Max Humbel founded the distillery in Stetten in the Swiss canton of Aargau in 1918 as a supplement to his agriculture when he – like many Swiss farmers of that time – was in dire straits.
-When Lorenz Humbel took over the commercial distillery from his father, the Swiss spirits market was just liberalized.
-By that time, 80 percent of the distillates consumed in Switzerland came from within Germany.
-Meanwhile, the relationship has reversed.
-The traditional distillery had to react to this change.
-With the focus on Kirschbrand (cherry eau-de-vie), Humbel made the right decision.
+Lorenz’s grandfather, Max Humbel, founded the distillery in Stetten in the canton of Aargau in 1918 as a supplement to his farming business, when he – like many Swiss farmers of the time – found himself in dire straits.
+When Lorenz Humbel took over the distillery from his father, the Swiss spirits market had just been liberalized.
+Until then, 80 percent of the distilled spirits consumed in Switzerland came from within the country.
+In the meantime, the ratio has reversed.
+The traditional distillery had to respond to this change.
+Humbel made the right decision by focusing on cherry eau-de-vie.
 He consistently focused on quality and expanded his range of certified organic spirits.
-In the search for suitable cherries, he came across a book from 1937 titled The cherry varieties of German Switzerland.
-The author and botanist Fritz Kobel classified over 300 different varieties of cherry.
-Enthusiastic and inspired by this publication, Lorenz Humbel started to distil varietal cherry brandies in 1995.
-Today Humbel has already mashed and distilled well over 20 different varieties of cherry, and continues to search for cherries that broaden the aroma spectrum of its outstanding brandies.
+While searching for suitable cherries, he came across a book from 1937 entitled Die Kirschsorten der deutschen Schweiz (The Cherry Varieties of the German-speaking part of Switzerland).
+In it, the author and botanist Dr. Fritz Kobel classified over 300 different cherry varieties.
+Inspired by this publication, Lorenz Humbel began distilling single-variety cherry brandies in 1995.
+Today, Humbel has already mashed and distilled well over 20 different cherry varieties, and is still searching for cherries that expand the aroma spectrum of his outstanding brandies.